Paul-Tunda/accessible-design/README.md

-Here’s a clean, professional `README.md` file you can use for your project:

----

 # Accessible Design Co.
 Website

+---

 This project is a responsive, accessible, and minimal website for **Accessible Design Co.**, a company dedicated to creating inclusive digital experiences for all users.

 ## Project Overview

+---

 - **Goal:** Build a professional and accessible web presence for a company specializing in inclusive design.
 - **Features:**
   - Mobile-first responsive layout
   - Semantic HTML for better accessibility
   - Minimalistic, flat design
   - Accessibility-focused services section
   - Contact form with proper labeling and placeholders
   - Integration of Font Awesome for social media icons

 ## Technologies Used

+---

 - **HTML5** — Semantic, well-structured markup
 - **CSS3** — Clean, minimal styling (see `index.css`)